ditatechwriter/portfolio/MDITA-conrefs.md

 For content that appears in several locations in document, DITA writers use the content referencing (or *conref*) mechanism.

 The best way to manage content in a document is to use a "warehouse" file.
 This can be an ordinary MDITA file containing the content snippets you want to reuse in the document.
-Warehouse files are added to your root ditamap using a topicref and should have the *processing-role* atrtibute set to *resource-only*.
+Warehouse files are added to your root ditamap using a topicref and should have the *processing-role* attribute set to *resource-only*.

 A MDITA Markdown topic can be used for a warehouse file but the content to be referenced must be in HDITA tags.